 This program requires a one-to-one cost share.
 Cost sharing or matching means the portion of the project costs not paid by NEH funds.
 By law, NEH cannot support more than 50 percent of the costs of a state or jurisdictional humanities council's activity.
 All expenditures of NEH funds must be matched by cash, earned income, other federal grants, or in-kind contributions.
-State humanities councils are permitted to use federal funds to meet their cost-share, but are not permitted to use federal funds or in-kind contributions to meet their treasury match.
+State and jurisdictional humanities councils are permitted to use federal funds to meet their cost-share, but are not permitted to use federal funds or in-kind contributions to match treasury matching funds, if offered.

-NEH has traditionally viewed cost sharing as a means of ensuring that many individuals and organizations are meaningfully involved in a council's work.
-NEH strongly encourages state humanities councils to meet their cost-sharing requirements from a wide range of contributions; it discourages councils from meeting the requirements by relying solely on contributions at the subrecipient level.
+NEH views cost sharing as a means of ensuring that many individuals and organizations are meaningfully involved in a council's work.
+NEH strongly encourages state and jurisdictional humanities councils to meet their cost-sharing requirements from a wide range of contributions; it discourages councils from meeting the requirements by relying solely on contributions at the subrecipient level.